 There are a number of routes you can take to join the police, with pathways available for graduates and non-graduates.
-Find out whether you are eligible, how to apply and where your career might lead…
+Find out about police recruitment, whether you are eligible, how to apply and where your career might lead

 Police officers work in partnership with the communities they serve to maintain law and order, protect members of the public and property, and detect, prevent and investigate crimes.
 It is a challenging career that demands a high level of personal integrity and responsibility.